Na navigaci | Klávesové zkratky

 $file = @fopen($name, 'r');

-Even when errors are suppressed, handler is called.
-Therefore, it is first necessary to check whether the error is suppressed, and if so, we must end the handler:
+Even when errors are suppressed, the handler is still called.
+Therefore, it is first necessary to verify whether the error is suppressed, and if so, we must end our own handler:

 return false;